StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/notifiers/slack.md

     **- Text template**

     The message content to send to the Slack endpoint.
 Select JSON, Markdown, or plain text.
-Select **Add Variable** to dynamically insert values using available variables.
-Refer to the [Variable Usage Examples](../variable-usage-examples.md) topic for detailed examples.

     {!includes/handlebars-templates.md!}

     **- Channel**

     The Slack channel where you want to send the data.
 This overrides the default channel set in the endpoint configuration.
-Select **Add Variable** to dynamically insert values using available variables.
-Refer to the [Variable Usage Examples](../variable-usage-examples.md) topic for detailed examples.

     **- Username**

     A username that will appear as the sender of the message in Slack.
 This overrides the default username set in the endpoint configuration.
-Select **Add Variable** to dynamically insert values using available variables.
-Refer to the [Variable Usage Examples](../variable-usage-examples.md) topic for detailed examples.

     ---